Sandy Hook State Park Lewd Conduct Charges Attorney

-If you have been charged with such an offense, Anthony N. Palumbo, a New Jersey criminal defense attorney, can help.
-He has been defending individuals against lewd conduct charges in New Jersey for almost four decades.
+If you have been charged with such an offense, a New Jersey criminal defense attorney can help.
+I am Anthony Palumbo, and I have been defending individuals against lewd conduct charges in New Jersey for almost four decades.

-If you would like to discuss your case, freely and confidentially, with an experienced attorney at no obligation, contact Anthony N. Palumbo at 908-643-6801 .
+If you would like to discuss your case, freely and confidentially, with an experienced attorney at no obligation, contact my office today at 908-643-6801.

-As a longstanding member of the legal community, a former prosecutor, and a current public defender, Anthony N. Palumbo can give you an honest assessment of the penalties you face and the best possible avenues of relief.
+As a longstanding member of the legal community, a former prosecutor, and a current public defender, I can give you an honest assessment of the penalties you face and the best possible avenues of relief.